earthstar-project/earthstar/README.md

         doc.schema,
         doc.workspace,
         doc.path,
-        sha256(doc.value),
+        sha256(doc.content),
         '' + doc.timestamp,
         doc.author,
     ].join('\n')).hexDigest();
 ```
-None of those fields are allowed to contain newlines (except value, which is hashed for that reason) so newlines are safe to use as a delimiter.
+None of those fields are allowed to contain newlines (except content, which is hashed for that reason) so newlines are safe to use as a delimiter.

 To sign a doc, you sign its hash with the author's secret key.

 Note that docs only ever have to get transformed INTO this representation just before hashing -- we never need to convert from this representation BACK into a real doc.

-There is no canonical "feed encoding" - only the canonical way to hash an doc, above.
+There is no canonical encoding for storage or networking - only the canonical hash encoding, above.
 Databases and network code can represent the doc in any way they want.

 The hash and signature specification may change as the schema evolves beyond `es.3`.
 For example there may be another schema `ssb.1` which wraps and embeds SSB messages and knows how to validate their signatures.